chase-seibert/blog/_posts/2022-03-16-easy-mode-guide-to-us-tax-withholdings.md

 # The easy way to calculate what you owe

 Your regular W4 withholdings will cover the full tax liability of your salary alone.
-For example, if you have no bonus or RSU grant, and you fill out the W4 correctly, you will withhold the correct amount from each paycheck so that the difference between taxes withheld and taxes owned for the year is negligible.
+For example, if you have no bonus or RSU grant, and you fill out the W4 correctly, you will withhold the correct amount from each paycheck so that the difference between taxes withheld and taxes owed for the year is negligible.

 Things start getting tricky with bonus and RSUs.
 Early in your career, these are small.
 Over time, they become a larger and larger part of your compensation.
 For taxes, that's a problem, because **bonus and RSUs are not withheld at the correct rate -- you owe more!**

 > Your W4 withholdings are designed to account for the tax liability on just your salary.
 Bonus and RSUs are withheld at a flat 22%.
 You need to account for the delta between 22% and your marginal tax rate, by using either extra W4 withholdings from each paycheck, or with quarterly estimated taxes.

 You use marginal rate here, instead of effective rate, because you will be paying the most for these "last dollars".
 Another way to think about it is that you have already paid bellow your effective rate for your salary dollars.
 Let's assume that your marginal tax rate is the maximum of 37%.
-Your W4 is withholding enough taxes to from your salary piece, but you need to make your own plans to cover difference between 37% and the flat 22% for your bonus and RSUs combined, or 15% of those pieces.
+Your W4 is withholding enough taxes to cover your salary piece, but you need to make your own plans to cover difference between 37% and the flat 22% for your bonus and RSUs combined, or 15% of those pieces.

 # Three ways to pay what you owe